 One’s libido controls and acts as a base for all the interest one has for sex, hence is also referred to as sex appetite.
-Brain functions can influence this, hormonal shifts, learned behavior and mental state, and stress.
-Although some people have a generally high libido, which is characterized by having a higher sex drive than ordinary people.
+Brain functions can influence this, hormonal shifts, learned behaviour and mental state, and stress.
+Although some people have a generally high libido, which is characterised by having a higher sex drive than ordinary people.

 A question that follows, in this case, is, do these people with a higher libido have a sex addiction?
-All the people with high libido are not sex addicts, but all the sex addicts naturally have either acquired or naturally higher libido.
+All the people with high libido do not necessarily have sex addiction symptoms, but all the sex addicts naturally have either acquired or naturally higher libido.

 Although the significant difference between having sex addiction and just a high libido is that sex addiction makes one dysfunctional when deprived of it and causes significant distress as the urge intensifies from time to time.

-Sex addiction is characterized by the extreme and uncontrollable urge for sexual intercourse, compulsive sexual behavior, excessive preoccupation with sexual fantasies, and has severe adverse effects on different areas of one’s life.
-Sex addiction is also known as hypersexuality disorder because hypersexualityas a coping mechanism is a dominant feature of the problem.
+Sex addiction symptoms are characterised by the extreme and uncontrollable urge for sexual intercourse, compulsive sexual behaviour, excessive preoccupation with sexual fantasies, and has severe adverse effects on different areas of one’s life.
+Sex addiction is also known as hypersexuality disorder because hypersexuality as a coping mechanism is a dominant feature of the problem.